segmentio/segment-docs/src/connections/destinations/catalog/actions-hubspot-cloud/index.md

 Yes.
 HubSpot will automatically redirect API requests directly to an EU data center if your HubSpot instance is on an EU data center.
 See more in HubSpot's [Routing API Traffic](https://product.hubspot.com/blog/routing-api-traffic){:target="_blank"} article.

 ### How can we disable or delete a destination from segment?
-Please follow the instructions mentioned here to [disable](https://segment.com/docs/connections/destinations/actions/#disable-a-destination-action) or [delete](https://segment.com/docs/connections/destinations/actions/#delete-a-destination-action) a destination action from segment.
+Follow the instructions mentioned here to [disable](https://segment.com/docs/connections/destinations/actions/#disable-a-destination-action) or [delete](https://segment.com/docs/connections/destinations/actions/#delete-a-destination-action) a destination action from segment.

 ### How to uninstall your app from a HubSpot account?
-Please follow the steps mentioned [here](https://knowledge.hubspot.com/integrations/connect-apps-to-hubspot#uninstall-an-app) to uninstall or disconnect an app from your HubSpot account.
+Follow the steps mentioned [here](https://knowledge.hubspot.com/integrations/connect-apps-to-hubspot#uninstall-an-app) to uninstall or disconnect an app from your HubSpot account.

 ### How disconnecting and uninstalling might affect user's HubSpot accounts and data ?
 Segment will stop sending data to HubSpot right away.